coachtinho/Sauron/demo/README.md

 mvn exec:java
 ```

-Make Sure you see the following output:
+Make sure you see the following output:

 ```
 SpotterApp